alexshepard/alexshepard.github.io/_posts/2021-06-24-swiftui-project2-day3.md

 tags: swift swiftui
 ---

-Iidn't sleep well last night - lingering pain from the dentist yesterday, and I also just don't really sleep anymore.
+I didn't sleep well last night - lingering pain from the dentist yesterday, and I also just don't really sleep anymore.

 However, this morning I did get a early crack at [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui), wrapping up the GuessTheFlag tutorial and doing a few challenges.
 Nothing new to me in SwiftUI today.